desi Goes To Wagah Border Parade & Prays for Peace

 The second incident is again about a Sardarjee, an NRI who god knows under what circumstances either drunk or a moment of bravado jumped all the security checks and rammed his SUV into the gates between two countries.
 He could not cross the border, but one of the theories floating around was that he wanted free access to Nankana Sahib the holy city for Sikhs.
 The second incident was also widely reported in both Indian and Pakistani media.

 Two incidents, two Sardarjis on two sides of borders.
 One has taken a pledge to protect the border and the other wanted to break the border.
 I am sure like millions of families in both India and Pakistan they have roots in this land before the border was decided and we became 2 countries.
 Amarjeet’s family decided to stay in Pakistan at the time of partition and today he is protecting Pakistan, the NRI Sardarjee’s family moved on but is still missing the roots.
 Who is right who is wrong ?
 I don’t have an answer, do you?
-But just add Syeds, Khans, Chowdhry, Kapoors, Sethis, and countless other last names that people of both side of Wagah Border share and you are bound to Imagine, just like I did, just like John Lenon did.
+But just add Syeds, Khans, Chowdhry, Kapoor, Sethis, and countless other last names that people of both sides of Wagah Border share and you are bound to Imagine, just like I did, just like John Lenon did.

 Now here is what I imagine, call it my wishful thinking, inspired from John Lenon, and not considering me impractical just imagine, as he says it is not too hard if you try.